Piamonte

 Piamonte is a town and municipality in the Cauca Department, Colombia.

 Piamonte was founded in 1959 as a district of the municipality of Santa Rosa.
 Its inhabitants are settlers from various regions of the interior of Colombia that have been established there in successive migrations attracted initially by the quinine bonanza in the 1930s, displaced by the violence in the 1950s and 1960s and finally attracted by the oil fever.
 There are also members of the Inga indigenous community.
 Piamonte was declared as municipality in 1996.

+The municipality of Piamonte borders to the north with the Huila Department and the municipality of Santa Rosa in the Cauca Department; to the East with the Caquetá Department with the municipalities of Belén de los Andaquíes and San José del Fragua, to the West with the municipality of Santa Rosa and the Río Caquetá and towards the south with the Putumayo department.

 History

 The town of Piamonte was established 1959 by a group of settlers led by Aristides Perez in a site known at the time as La Barbasca.
-In the year 1966, some leaders of the area, including Bosco Arcos, José Antonio Hurtado, Gustavo Pérez and Arístides Pérez among others, proposed the separation of the Piamonte from the municipality of Santa Rosa; this proposal materilized years later as result of the incursion of several petroleum companies in the regions in the early 1990s.
+In the year 1966, some leaders of the area, including Bosco Arcos, José Antonio Hurtado, Gustavo Pérez and Arístides Pérez among others, proposed the separation of the Piamonte from the municipality of Santa Rosa; this proposal materialized years later as result of the incursion of several petroleum companies in the regions in the early 1990s.

 Piamonte was recognized as a municipality under ordinance 024 of November 18, 1996.